-People suffering from carbon monoxide poisoning should get fresh air immediately, open doors and windows, turn off gas appliances or extinguish other sources, leave the house and see a doctor.
+People suffering from carbon monoxide poisoning should get fresh air immediately, open doors and windows, turn off gas appliances or extinguish other sources, leave the house, and see a doctor.

-Carbon monoxide can be produced by any combustion appliance, including those that burn fossil fuels for example, oil, wood and coal.
-If you have one of these appliances you should make sure that it is serviced and maintained by a competent person and the chimney is regularly swept.
+Carbon monoxide can be produced by any combustion appliance, including those that burn fossil fuels for example, oil, wood, and coal.
+If you have one of these appliances, you should make sure that it is serviced and maintained by a competent person and the chimney is regularly swept.

 Carbon monoxide alarms

 CO alarms protect residents by giving an early warning when the poisonous gas is detected in the home.
-Installing an alarm is a simple DIY task, with most detectors only requiring a couple of screws, while some are free standing and require no installation.
+Installing an alarm is a simple task, with most detectors only requiring a couple of screws, while some are free standing and require no installation.

 Ideally the alarms should be installed next to potential sources of CO in the premises and in sleeping areas.
-The alarms should be at a horizontal distance of between 1 to 3 metres from the potential source and at least 1.5 metres from the ceiling if fitted on a wall.
+The alarms should be at a horizontal distance of between 1 and 3 metres from the potential source and at least 1.5 metres from the ceiling if fitted on a wall.
 Avoid putting them too close to windows or air vents.